 A few months back I did a career guidance session for a class of year 11 students at St. Margaret Mary's College.
 I am not sure if I convinced the students enough to choose a tech career but the questions that followed told me that I helped destigmatize some of the wrong notions associated with this industry.
 Considering the importance of this topic and how this industry has helped shape my life, I thought I will share the content of the session in this blog.

 Career choices are often difficult and way too complicated to decide at such an early age of Year 11 and 12.
 I remember too well when I had a similar conversation with my parents in Year 10.
 I had to decide on my main career subjects.
 Maths means Engineering fields, Biology means Medical fields and now you are thinking I am going to write a full list.
 Nope, I only got 2 choices.
-It is one of those times in India and I guess still in other places where a good career is either an Engineer or a Doctor.
+It is one of those times from where I am from and I guess still in other places where a good career is either an Engineer or a Doctor.
 And, here I am thinking of becoming an Archeologist and raid for treasures like Laura Croft.
 It was a bit of a reality check for me.

 I know my parents have their best interests for me and wanted me to think about science/ being a doctor.
 You can imagine the rebel me wanted to choose her own career so I went with the Maths subject.
 Fast forward 16 years, here I am with a Master's degree in Information Technology and a Technology Manager job in one of the Fortune Global 500 Companies, Accenture.
 Of course, Software Engineer is one of the hats I wear daily for the job 😉.

 So, going through all that process and being in this industry for 10 years has taught me something.
 This is the best industry to be in for the right reasons.
 Here's why:

 One who holds the purse strings holds the power!